sumeyyekaratekin/CarPricePrediction/README.md

 # Car Prediction Project

 This project is designed to predict vehicle prices using web scraping, data analysis, and machine learning techniques.
 It provides a comprehensive Python solution for collecting, analyzing, and forecasting vehicle prices.
+Web scraping data was sourced from arabam.com, a leading automotive sales website.

 ## Project Overview